krasimir/react-in-patterns/patterns/one-direction-data-flow/README.md

 };
 ```

 The benefit that comes with this pattern is that our components become dummy representation of the `Store`'s data.
-It's really easy to think about them as views (renderers).
+It's really easy to think about the React components as views (renderers).
 We write our application in a declarative way and deal with the complexity in only one place.

 The diagram of the application changes to:

 ```
 Service communicating
 with our backend
+    ^
     |
     v
   Store <-----